 How to Report Visa Fraud for a Whistleblower Reward

-Last week, the government announced that India-based management consulting firm Mu Sigma would pay $2.5 million to settle claims that it evaded H-1B visa requirements and brought employees to the U.S. on B1 visitor visas, misrepresenting the nature of their intended employment.
-In announcing the settlement, Immigration and Customs Enforcement stated that the Mu Sigma investigation was launched by a whistleblower...
+A settlement with India-based management consulting firm Mu Sigma shows how whistleblowers can make a difference in visa enforcement.
+In September, 2019, Mu Sigma agreed to pay the U.S. $2.5 million to settle claims that it evaded H-1B visa requirements and brought employees to the U.S. on B1 visitor visas, misrepresenting the nature of their intended employment.
+In announcing the settlement, Immigration and Customs...

 How Businesses Can Use Whistleblower Reward Laws to Stop Unfair Competition